DominiquePeytrignet/IP2/README.md

-# BTHE
+# Industry Project 2
-Bachelor Thesis about Image Processing
+Industry Project 2 about object measuring in images.
+Acts as prestudy for Bachelor Thesis.

+Author: Dominique Peytrignet
+1st Supervisor: Prof. Dr. Cédric Bessire
+2nd Supervisor: Matt Stark

-FUTURE MANAGEMENT SUMMARY
+# FUTURE MANAGEMENT SUMMARY

-# Usage
+# Usage of scripts
-To probarly use the script and recreate the measurement results gained with the images, please alter the width and the image-path the section "Define width of left most object in image and image-path" , according to the following table:
+To probarly use the [IP2_Notebook](https://github.com/DominiquePeytrignet/BTHE/blob/main/PythonFiles/IP2_Notebook.ipynb) and recreate the measurement results gained with the images, please alter the width and the image-path the section "Define width of left most object in image and image-path" , according to the following table:

 | Image file    | Width         |
 | ------------- | ------------- |